Day's Theorem is sharp for $n$ even: Further remarks

 \begin{enumerate} \item [(E)] Whenever $\mathbf A_1$, $\mathbf A_2$ are algebras of the same type, $\mathbf B \subseteq \mathbf A_1 \times \mathbf A_2$, $\alpha_1, \beta_1, \dots $ are congruences of $\mathbf A_1$, $\alpha_2, \beta_2, \dots $ are congruences of $\mathbf A_2$, $\alpha, \beta, \dots $ are the congruences induced by $\alpha_1 \times \alpha _2, \beta_1 \times \beta _2, \dots $ on $\mathbf B$, $a=(a_1,a_2)$, $b=(b_1,b_2)$ are elements of $\mathbf B$ and $(a,b) \in \chi( \alpha , \beta , \dots )$, then $(a_2,b_2) \in \chi( \alpha_2 , \beta_2 , \dots )$. \end{enumerate}

 Notice that Condition (E) holds if the \emph{homomorphism} condition

 holds, for every algebra $\mathbf A$, for every $m$-uple of congruences on $\mathbf A$ and for every morphism $\varphi$ with domain $\mathbf A$.
 However, at first sight, the condition \eqref{h} seems slightly stronger than (E).
 Let us mention that condition \eqref{h} is useful also in different contexts.
-See \cite[Section 3]{cm2}.
+See \cite[Section 3]{cm2} and further references there.

 As in Remark \ref{rmkkb}, we can replace the word ``congruence'' in the above definitions with ``reflexive and admissible relation''. \end{remark}